 The success of a clinical trial depends on being able to study sufficient numbers of qualified patients.
 Because so many of Genzyme's trials address rare diseases, it can sometimes be challenging to find patients, and we are frequently recruiting participants.

 If you're a physician interested in enrolling a patient in a Genzyme clinical trial, or you're a patient interested in participating yourself, contact our Medical Information department at 800-745-4447 or through our online form.
-You can also search for relevant studies on our Clinical Research website, which shows which studies are still actively recruiting.

 If you are a patient or family member, please be sure to discuss your clinical trial interests with your health care providers.